simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

 -   GSM01512

 ## Topic 2.
-Finalize the table of raw data: acquisition timestamps, indexes and permissions
+Finalize the table of raw data: acquisition timestamps and indexes

 ### Introduction